-- Augmentation cheiloplasty (or lip augmentation): This cheiloplasty surgery is carried out on thin lips, or lips that have lost their volume due to facial ageing.
+- Augmentation cheiloplasty (or lip augmentation): This cheiloplasty surgery is carried out on thin lips or lips that have lost their volume due to facial aging.

-This cheiloplasty surgery may be done using two techniques:
+This cheiloplasty surgery may be done using three techniques:

-- An augmentation using hyaluronic acid or smooth calcium hydroxyapatite microspheres with properties that immediately hydrate, revitalise, and rejuvenate the lips.
+- An augmentation using hyaluronic acid or smooth calcium hydroxyapatite microspheres with properties that immediately hydrate, revitalize, and rejuvenate the lips.
 The result of this procedure usually lasts for 9-12months approximately.

-Both procedures offer excellent results.
-The lips acquire a natural, young, healthy and fresh appearance.
+These procedures offer excellent results.
+The lips acquire a natural, young, healthy, and fresh appearance.

 - Reduction cheiloplasty: This is a less frequently used cheiloplasty surgery.
 It is adopted for overdeveloped lips that are not in harmony with their other facial features.

-- Corrective cheiloplasty: This cheiloplasty surgery is the option for patients who have suffered alterations in their lips as a result of tumours, trauma, burns or lesions.
+- Corrective cheiloplasty: This cheiloplasty surgery is the option for patients who have suffered alterations in their lips due to tumors, trauma, burns, or lesions.
 It is also the cheiloplasty surgery option for congenital alterations, such as a harelip.